-Of course, there’s also the option of buying a real panini press (if you want to go that route, Cook’s recommends a Krups version for $73), but since using what you already have is free, I’d recommend giving that a try first.
+Of course, there’s also the option of buying a real panini press (if you want to go that route, Cook’s recommends a Krups version), but since using what you already have is free, I’d recommend giving that a try first.

 If you’ve got another alternate cooking method, do share!
 And if you’ve discovered a particularly tasty filling combination, share that too…I’m always looking for new panini ideas.